-Notably, the Complainant states that the disputed domain name is confusingly similar to its trademark UMICORE, as the disputed domain name wholly contains the Complainant's trademark with the addition of the term "rise".
+Notably, the Complainant states that the disputed domain name is confusingly similar to its trademarks LEGO and LEGOLAND, as the disputed domain name wholly contains the Complainant's trademarks with the addition of the suffix "ae" as the abbreviation of the geographical location "Arab Emirates".

-Moreover, the Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain name since it has not been authorized by the Complainant to register the disputed domain name or to use its trademark within the disputed domain name, it is not commonly known by the disputed domain name and it is not making either a bona fide offering of goods or services or a legitimate noncommercial or fair use of the disputed domain name.
-The disputed domain name resolved to a website in which the Complainant's trademark and logo were reproduced, pretending to be a Complainant's official website.
+Moreover, the Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain name since it has not been authorized by the Complainant to register the disputed domain name or to use its trademarks within the disputed domain name, it is not commonly known by the disputed domain name and it is not making either a bona fide offering of goods or services or a legitimate noncommercial or fair use of the disputed domain name.
+The disputed domain name resolved to a website in which the Complainant's trademarks and logo were reproduced, pretending to be a Complainant's official website.

-The Complainant submits that the Respondent has registered the disputed domain name in bad faith, since the Complainant's trademark UMICORE is distinctive and well known in the global materials technology and recycling field.
-Therefore, the Respondent targeted the Complainant's trademark at the time of registration of the disputed domain name and the Complainant contends that the use of the disputed domain name to impersonate the Complainant and attract, for commercial gain, Internet users to the Respondent's website, creating a likelihood of confusion with the Complainant's trademark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website, qualifies as bad faith registration and use.
+The Complainant submits that the Respondent has registered the disputed domain name in bad faith, since the Complainant's trademarks LEGO and LEGOLAND are distinctive and well known.
+Therefore, the Respondent targeted the Complainant's trademarks at the time of registration of the disputed domain name and the Complainant contends that the use of the disputed domain name to impersonate the Complainant and attract, for commercial gain, Internet users to the Respondent's website, creating a likelihood of confusion with the Complainant's trademarks as to the source, sponsorship, affiliation, or endorsement of the Respondent's website, qualifies as bad faith registration and use.